SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     that are related to the type of ``Self``, such as a type of data stored in a collection or the node and edge types of a graph."
 Is this still true?

+    --> If we expand the discussion here,
+    --> add a link from Types_SelfType
+    --> to give more details about Self in protocols.

     NOTES from Doug:
     At one point, Self was an associated type, but that's the wrong modeling of the problem.
 Self is the stand-in type for the thing that conforms to the